 |Mean corpuscular hemoglobin concentration: MCHC (grams/dL) ||32–36 (320-360 g/L) ||32–36 (320-360 g/L) |

 |Red cell distribution width: RDW (%) ||11.5–14.5 ||11.5–14.5 |

 |Reticulocytes (%) ||0.5–2.5 ||0.5–2.5 |

 Anemia reduces the oxygen-carrying capacity of a given volume of blood.
 The body responds to anemia in ways to minimize the effect of this reduction in oxygen-carrying capacity.
 Mechanisms vary depending on the rapidity of onset, the degree of anemia, and the underlying condition of the patient.
 The cardiovascular response typically manifests with vasoconstriction in the peripheral vasculature and vasodilation in the central vasculature to help preserve blood flow to vital organs.
 As anemia worsens, systemic small-vessel vasodilation will occur, increasing blood flow to tissues.
-These processes result in decreased systemic vascular resistance, increased cardiac output, and often tachycardia. ...
+These processes result in decreased systemic vascular resistance, increased cardiac output, and ...